infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 ## Renaming and Module Reorganization

 Modules have been renamed and reorganized to align with standard naming conventions.
-Here is a table with old and new names for quick reference
+Here is a table comparing the old and new nomenclature :

 | Bloxone Ansible                 | Universal DDI Ansible   |
 |---------------------------------|-------------------------|